kabuf2020/Project1/README.md

 3) to create and call a second function that will query the produced dataframe to generate a pie chart of the frequencies of species collected within the genus
 4) to create and call a third function that will....

+We had two starting points which is a bit confusing.
+The fully functional code is in the CallAPIFunction file.
+We intend to delete the other.

   Grading:
 Group plan submitted by 10/30/20	5 points